-Continuous Assurance Branch (CAB) performs vulnerability scans at least monthly for all the FTC government-owned and operated systems.
-Moreover, the FTC employed Security Content Automation Protocol (SCAP) enabled scanners to detect network vulnerabilities and maintain an up-to-date, complete, accurate, and readily available view of the security configuration for all system components connected to its network.
+The FTC applied standard baselines to control hardware and software configurations and centrally managed its flaw remediation process and applied software patches.
+The FTC employed Security Content Automation Protocol enabled scanners to detect network vulnerabilities and maintain an up-to-date, complete, accurate, and readily available view of the security configuration for all system components connected to its network.
 The FTC utilizes various automated mechanisms to detect unauthorized hardware, software, and firmware on its network and take immediate actions to limit any security impact.